Good Fun with No Story.

 [ANALYSIS w/ SPOILERS]

-This film made some bank, and is still one of the highest grossing films of all time.
+This film made some bank and is still one of the highest grossing films of all time.
 It also is an intersection of star power (Harrison Ford), blockbuster director (Steven Spielberg), and effects guru (George Lucas).
 It’s a good combination of light-hearted comedy, adventure, and neat life-risking scenarios.
-I’m a sucker for freaking out in a pit of snakes or dead bodies, and this movie supplies plenty of both.
+I’m a sucker for freaking out about a pit of snakes or dead bodies, and this movie supplies plenty of both.

 My problem was the slow crescendo of farcical scenarios that don’t tie in with the story.
 The ebb and flow of this movie is simple: we have the ark; we lost the ark; we have the ark; we lost the ark; surprise – the ark explodes.
 This giveth and taketh away destroys the story since the movie turns into a game of hot potato.